RensselaerMotorsport/VehicleControlUnit/README.md

     ```
 5. A folder titled VehicleControlUnit should appear in your workspace.
 6. Open STM32 Cube IDE.
 Select `C:\Users\yourusername\STM32CubeIDE\workspace_x.xx.x` as the launch directory.
 7. Connect STM32 board to computer.
 Flash firmware by running the project in debug mode.
-TO DO: Test with board
+Refer to [HIL](#hil-hardware-testing) and [PIL](#pil-processor-testing) testing sections for more details

 ### Developing Tips on the IDE
 #### File Creation / Duplication